Berserk-Games/Tabletop-Simulator-API/docs/ui.md

 UI, a static global class, is the method to interact with custom UI elements.
 It allows you to read/write attributes of elements defined in the XML of the UI.
 It also allows you to receive information from various inputs (like buttons) on-screen.

+Example of calling a function: `UI.getAttributes(id)`.

+!!!warning
     **What this class does NOT do is create new UI elements.** Those are created in the custom UI using XML.
+The UI scripting class is only used to modify or communicate with existing UI elements.

     See the [UI API](xml/introUI.md) for info on how.

-Example of calling a function: `UI.getAttributes(id)`.

 ##Inputs